sharkwouter/zt1-engine/README.md

 - Display the loading screen.
 - Map the resources found in ztd files.
 - Map the strings found in lang*.dll files.
-- Load the into music.
+- Load the intro music.
 - Display the main menu.
+- Load an display animations.

 Please do not use this unless you want to help make an open source engine for Zoo Tycoon a reality.
 This is very far from playable.